-Kayak comes from the Inuit word qayaq, the original Greenlandic term for the light boat constructed from stitched seal or other animal skins stretched over a wood or whalebone-skeleton frame.
+Kayak comes from the word qajaq, the original Greenlandic term for the light boat constructed from stitched seal or other animal skins stretched over a wood or whalebone-skeleton frame.

 When in Greenland, it would be rude to ignore this heritage.
 This is how I came to be on the shore in Ilulissat on a Saturday evening, just in front of the Zion Church, about to get into a modern non-whalebone kayak that was floating on the just-above-freezing Arctic Ocean.